Case studies:

 Most recently, Sunbelt Rentals UK has deployed its total solutions service for the Government, setting up over 450 NHS drive-through or walk-in testing centres across the country since the start of the pandemic.

-At the same time as delivering operational success, Sunbelt Rentals UK has been on a significant strategic change programme.
-This case study describes how Sunbelt’s employee listening strategy has supported the company rebrand, launch of their vision, mission and values and helped embed new ways of working.
+At the same time as delivering operational success, Sunbelt Rentals UK was going through a significant strategic change programme.
+The business needed to consolidate 20 separate brands, launch a shared vision, mission and values and embed new ways of working across a large, dispersed workforce.

 Read on to find out how they have improved employee engagement, culture and retention.